saikanna123/weather_prediction/README.md

 **What I learned / Results**
 - The pipeline produces a cleaned, feature‑rich time‑series dataset suitable for regularized linear modeling.
-- Backtesting with MAE and MSE shows how well Ridge regression can approximate next‑day `tmax`, and error distributions over time highlight when the model struggles versus when it is accurate!
+- Backtesting with MAE and MSE shows how well Ridge regression can approximate next‑day `tmax`, and error distributions over time highlight when the model struggles versus when it is accurate.